MartinBaGar/Viber/README.md

     - Topology
     - Trajectory

-- The Molecular Nodes extension from the amazing BradyOJohnston.
+- The [Molecular Nodes](https://github.com/BradyAJohnston/MolecularNodes) extension from the amazing Brady Johnston.

 - A JSON file containting indices of interacting atoms per interaction type and per frame.